|

 while attending Our Lady of Mercy High School.
 She graduated

-from the Syracuse University Newhouse School of Communications,
+from the Syracuse University Newhouse School of Communications

-taking a break during her second year to work at the United
+with a degree in journalism, taking a break during her second

-Nations in new York City.
-Marianne is a veteran of a number
+is a veteran of a number of commercial radio stations from

-Robertson Productions, which arranges national media tours
+a publicist with Robertson Productions, which arranges national

-for authors.
+media tours for authors.
+PRIOR:

-Connecticut Radio Network; WPKN Bridgeport, CT
+WPKN Bridgeport, CT AFTER:

 | |